openstack/openstack-manuals/doc/networking-guide/source/scenario-classic-lb.rst

    in the ``neutron.conf`` file.
 #.
 Operational OpenStack Compute controller/management service with
    appropriate configuration to use neutron in the ``nova.conf`` file.
 #.
-ML2 plug-in, Linux bridge agent, and any dependencies.
+Linux bridge agent and any dependencies.

 Architecture
 ~~~~~~~~~~~~